-In the standard, value adopted for resistivity of EC grade aluminium is 0.028264 ohm.mm2/m at 20° C which is the value adopted in the IEC Standard also.
+In the standard, value adopted for resistivity of EC grade aluminium is 0.028264 ohm.mm/m at $20^{\circ}$ C which is the value adopted in the IEC Standard also.

-This part deals with aluminium conductors galvanized steel reinforced for transmission lines and it forms Part 2 of the series.
+This part deals with aluminium conductors galvanized steel reinforced for transmission lines and it forms Part 2 of IS 398 Series.